Mattia Fantinati

 Mattia Fantinati (Nogara, 12 April 1975) is an Italian politician.
-He was the Undersecretary of the State for Pubblic Administration and Member of Italian Parliament in the XVII and XVIII legislatures.
+He was the Undersecretary of the State for Public Administration and Member of Italian Parliament in the XVII and XVIII legislatures.

 Biography

 Born in Nogara, Fantinati grew up in Verona where he graduated from the Liceo Scientifico Statale "Angelo Messedaglia".

 In 1999 he graduated in Management Engineering at the University of Brescia, subsequently achieving a series of specializations in the economic field in Italy and abroad, such at the SDA Bocconi School of Management and the Manchester Metropolitan University.
 Fantinati continued in 2006 in China, with a second degree from the University of Peking and then at the LSE (London School of Economics and Political Science), which was followed by participation in the entrepreneurial economic mission to China.
 (Nanjing, Guangzhou).

 The experience gained within Italian and foreign companies and multinationals led him to specialize in the new technology sectors systems in Italy.

 He was councillor of the Order of Engineers of Verona from 2010 to 2014 and referent of the National Network of Young Engineers.